 - Set out a clean dishcloth on the other side of your canner to place the finished jars.
 During this waiting time, you can either start filling another round of jars (if you have additional ingredients), or sit back and wait.

 - Remove each processed jar with tongs after 10 minutes, and place on your prepared dishcloth.

 - Leave jars out to cool and finish sealing for 12-24 hours, ne touche pas (don't touch)!

 - After cooling, flick the top of each lid with your fingernail to check the seals.
 If you hear a ding/high-pitched sound, the seal is great!
 If the sound is muted and dull, the seal may not be adequate.
 Jars with good seals can go into a cool, dark place (basement or pantry) for up to a year, and poor seals will need to be refrigerated to be consumed within the next couple of weeks.

 - Mark the date on each jar with a piece of masking tape (trust us, you'll soon forget when you made them)

 - If giving as a gift, remove this tape later and decorate as you wish-- with twine, a card, etc

-- Make this same recipe with your Pickle Seedsheet, bounty of zucchini, snap peas, cauliflower or peppers.
+- Make this same recipe with your Pickle Seedsheet, a bounty of zucchini, snap peas, cauliflower, or peppers.